elliot-sawyer/silverstripe-link/README.md

 class MyClass extends DataObject
 {
-    private static $has_one = [
+    // Option 1: Use as single element private static $has_one = [
         'Button' => Link::class
     ];

+    // Option 2: Use as many elements exclusive to this record.
+    // See "Usage with has_many below"
+    private static $has_many = [
+        'Buttons' => Link::class
+    ];

-    private static $many_many = [
+    // Option 3: Use as many elements shared with other records private static $many_many = [
         'Buttons' => Link::class
     ];